 He grabbed his rifle and became an infantryman.

-Pilots like 1Lt John L. (Jackie) Coogan developed cutting edge and, in my opinion, insane combat techniques.
+Pilots like John and his fellow Special Ops pilots developed cutting edge and, in my opinion, insane combat techniques.
 They developed a means by which gliders could be recovered and reused.
 Minor repairs would be made in the field then, a “Snatch Cable” would be attached to the glider’s tow-hook and suspended between 2 poles.